theNewDynamic/thenewdynamic.com/content/en/article/hugo-data/part-2.md

 {{ $gents := sort $gents ".birth" "desc" }}
 ```

+Again the `.` in the key parameter is optional.

 ## To reality and beyond!

 Ok, that is all well and good, but let's be honest, hardcoding your data this way can be useful for defining defaults or re-usable bases but not much more.
 Usually your data comes from a source you lack control of like an API, or a Data file or most usually a user managed content file.

-In the follow up article we'll cover how you can take data from a limited source (basic Front Matters, API endpoints) and transform it to data which better suit your project's needs.
+In the follow up article [Hugo and Data: Advanced Transformations]({{< relref "article/hugo-data/part-3" >}}) we'll cover how you can take data from a limited source (basic Front Matters, API endpoints) and transform it to data which better suit your project's needs.
 We'll use a lot of stuff covered above, but also more advanced ones so you can code safely with readablity, scalablity and build time in mind!